JCMexplains/writing-for-success-2023/textbook.md

 ### Works Cited Page

-After the body of your paper comes the works cited page.
+In MLA format, the bibliography (book list) is called the Works Cited page.
+(In APA format, it is called References.)

-It features the sources used in your essay.
+The purpose of the Works Cited page is to give enough information on each of your sources for your reader to find it if they want to learn more.

-List the sources alphabetically by the author's last name.
+List the Works Cited entries alphabetically by the author's last name.
 List them by title if the author is unknown.

 Here is Jorge's same paper on low-carb diets reformatted in MLA style.